bringyourownideas/silverstripe-maintenance/README.md

 ## Usage

 In the admin section of your SilverStripe website you should see a Maintenance section now.
-Click on this to view the items.
+Click on this to view the items. *You are required to have admin access to view this information.*

 ## Future ideas/development